paymentwall/paymentwall.github.io/docs/guides-review-technical.md

 # Technical Integration Checklist

-You will see technical integration part on the left side.
-Check all the checkbox to make sure you have completed the basic integration of our products.
+The Technical Integration checklist is on the left side of the pop-up window.
+Check all the items on the checkbox to make sure that you have completed the basic integration requirements for our products.

 <div class="docs-img">
 	<img src="/textures/pic/guides/review/review-technical-checklist.png" style="width: 30%">
 </div>

+>

-> The url where Paymentwall widget is placed should be provided along with a test account on your website.
-If you are using our product on mobile, please replace the url with a downloadable link of your application.
+Provide us with the URL where the Paymentwall widget is placed on your website along with a test account.
+If you are using our product on mobile, replace the URL with a downloadable link of your application.

 ## Check points

-Below is the check points for merchants who are using [widget API](/integration/widget-home) or [checkout API](/integration/checkout-home).
+Below are the check points for merchants who are using [widget API](/integration/widget-home) or [checkout API](/integration/checkout-home).

 * Integrate a payment widget.
 It should be accessible on your website/application.